-US Green Card: Relief for Ghanaians, Other Foreigners as Federal Court Strikes Down Blanket Pause
+US Green Card: Relief for Ghanaians, Other Foreigners As Federal Court Strikes Down Blanket Pause

-US Green Card: Relief for Ghanaians, Other Foreigners as Federal Court Strikes Down Blanket Pause
+US Green Card: Relief for Ghanaians, Other Foreigners As Federal Court Strikes Down Blanket Pause

 • A US federal court has delivered a major win for many immigrants, including Ghanaians, whose green cards were frozen by the Trump administration

-• The court also directed the US Citizenship and Immigration Services (USCIS) to restart work on the applications of 83 individuals involved in the court case
+• The court also directed the US Citizenship and Immigration Services to restart work on the applications of 83 individuals involved in the court case

 Ghanaians and other foreign nationals seeking US green cards are in relief after a federal judge ruled on American President Donald Trump's travel ban policy.